 I’ve only lived in 5 countries, those 3 mentioned above, England and Scotland.
 I loved being so close to Europe while I was in London for 2 years, but I would love to live in the States for a while.
 Maybe South California or New York or Chicago, my new favorite US city.
-Almost impossible now I have a mortgage, but never say never!
-Maybe someone reading this will offer me a ridiculous high paying art director job in the US! (one can always dream…)
+Almost impossible now I have a mortgage, but never say never! 🙂 Maybe someone reading this will offer me a ridiculously high-paying art director job in the US! (one can always dream…)

 How was life in Ireland?

 Great!
 Especially because I didn’t let the weather get me down (as it rains almost the whole year) and got some really great portfolio pieces out my year there.
 I also enjoy a few pints of Guinness, and in Ireland, it was a meal replacement for me. 🙂